 They've eaten successfully -- congratulations!
 But remember, newborn kittens can't go potty on their own; their mother stimulates urination and defecation through parental tongue baths.
 Kittens being raised by humans still need to go potty, so it's critical that you stimulate urination and defecation by wiping their genitals and anus areas with warm water on a cotton ball or soft cloth after every meal.
 This is one of the most important and most overlooked steps in kitten rearing.

 At three weeks of age, it's time to begin the weaning process.
 Congratulations -- you now have "gruel babies"!
 Gruel babies are more independent, more active, and naturally, a little messier -- but they're also absolutely adorable!

 At three weeks, it's also time to start introducing your kitten to the litter box.
 Most kittens take to the litter box instinctively, however, some need a little more TLC to learn the ins and outs of the proper potty protocol.

 At around three weeks you should be able to determine whether your kitten(s) is a boy or a girl.

 The organization you're fostering for will take care of medical care for you, all you need to do is bring them in for their appointments with the shelter's veterinarian or the rescue's selected vet office.
 Still, it is helpful to understand what your kittens are being vaccinated against to help safeguard their health.

 Baby kittens are too young for flea medications, but that doesn't mean you have to live with fleas!

 Socializing Feral Kittens

 Feral kittens may have never interacted with humans, so they're naturally defensive.
-With patience and cautious persistance, you'll be able to make them lap kittens in now time!
+With patience and cautious persistence, you'll be able to make them lap kittens in no time!